Czech Infrastructure for Integrative Structural Biology

 Structural mass spectrometry (MS3D) offers various methodologies for characterization of protein structure.
-At BIOCEV we offer different labelling approaches including hydrogen/deuterium exchange, covalent labelling, chemical cross-linking and limited proteolysis.
-We are equipped with cutting-edge technologies including high-resolution mass spectrometer, HPLC system, H/D system and in-house software for data processing.
-The service we provide includes data processing and reporting ready for publication.
-Besides the MS3D we offer the following services: Identification and quantification of proteins.
-Precise determination of protein molecular mass.
-Characterization of various posttranslational modifications.
+IBT/CMS at BIOCEV offers different labelling approaches including hydrogen/deuterium exchange, covalent labelling, chemical cross-linking and limited proteolysis.
+The facility is equipped with cutting-edge technologies including high-resolution mass spectrometer, HPLC system, H/D system and in-house software for data processing.
+The service provided includes data processing and reporting ready for publication.
+Besides, the platform also offers: Identification and quantification of proteins, Precise determination of protein molecular mass, Characterization of various posttranslational modifications.

-Techniques are provided for the biophysical characterization of the structure, function and stability of biological macromolecules like proteins, nucleic acids, lipids and their complexes (Circular Dichroism, Differential Scanning Fluorescence, Differential Scanning Calorimetry, Dynamic Light Scattering, UV/Vis Spectrometer) and kinetic and thermodynamic parameters of their iteration (Microscale Thermophoresis, Surface Plasmon Resonance, Isothermal titration Calorimetry).
+Techniques are provided for the analysis of kinetic and thermodynamic parameters of biomolecular interaction and for the biophysical characterisation of the structure, function and stability of biological biological macromolecules like proteins, nucleic acids, lipids and their complexes (Microscale Thermophoresis, Surface Plasmon Resonance, Isothermal titration Calorimetry, Differential Scanning Fluorescence, Differential Scanning Calorimetry, Circular Dichroism, Dynamic Light Scattering, UV/Vis Spectrometry).

 D8 Venture diffractometer (Bruker) with a MetalJet D2 high-flux liquid Gallium X-ray source, Photon II detector and Kappa goniometer.
 This diffractometer is used for X-ray diffraction studies of biomolecular crystals (macromolecular crystallography).
 The device is also equipped with an ISX motorised stage for in-situ X-ray diffraction experiments, enabling screening of diffraction properties in crystallisation plates (plus limited diffraction data collection).
 The beam size of 70 microns (FWHM) and its high brilliance enable very effective screening, automated in-plate screening and fast data collection.
 Typical exposure time per degree for protein crystals: 30-90 seconds.